mor1/mirage-tutorial/README.md

 [![Build Status](https://travis-ci.org/mirage/mirage-tutorial.svg?branch=master)](https://travis-ci.org/mirage/mirage-tutorial)

-This is tutorial content for Mirage OS, written as a self-hosting slide deck.
+This is tutorial content for MirageOS, written as a self-hosting slide deck.

 To view the content: